Quantized Hall drift in a frequency-encoded photonic Chern insulator: Introduction

 Chern insulators are a topological phase of matter with broken time-reversal symmetry ($\mathcal{T}$)~\cite{hasan_colloquium_2010, qi_topological_2011}.
-A prominent example is provided by the quantum Hall effect, where the defining feature of topology is the emergence of backscattering-immune transport channels along the edges giving rise to quantized plateaux in the transverse conductivity~\cite{thouless_quantized_1982, prange_quantum_1990}.
-These robust channels hold significant value for applications requiring extensive resilience against environmental noise, e.g. in metrology~\cite{von_klitzing_essay_2019}, quantum computing~\cite{nayak_non-abelian_2008} and information processing~\cite{zangeneh-nejad_analogue_2021}.
+A prominent example is provided by the quantum Hall effect, where the defining feature of topology is the emergence of backscattering-immune channels along the edges giving rise to quantized plateaus in the transverse conductivity~\cite{thouless_quantized_1982, prange_quantum_1990}.
+These robust, quantized channels hold significant value for applications requiring extensive resilience against environmental noise, e.g. in metrology~\cite{von_klitzing_essay_2019}, quantum computing~\cite{nayak_non-abelian_2008} and information processing~\cite{zangeneh-nejad_analogue_2021}.

-Extending this quantum Hall physics to photonics could allow engineering devices where the suppression of backscattering leads to enhanced performances and smaller footprints~\cite{ozawa_topological_2019-1, price_roadmap_2022}.
-This endeavour currently faces a two-fold challenge.
-On the one-hand, breaking $\mathcal{T}$ through magneto-optical effects is technically challenging at optical or near-infrared frequencies due to the vanishing Verdet constant of most materials in this band; thus a lasing action is often necessary to probe $\mathcal{T}$-broken topological systems~\cite{bahari_nonreciprocal_2017, klembt_exciton-polariton_2018}.
-On the other hand, $\mathcal{T}$-invariant photonic topological insulators are easier to realise but are inherently prone to backscattering~\cite{rosiek_observation_2023}.
-Indeed, Kramer's degeneracy theorem which precludes the hybridization of counter-propagating electrons in $\mathcal{T}$-invariant topological matter doesn't apply to bosonic fields~\cite{lu_topological_2016}.
+Extending quantum Hall physics to photonics could enable the design of devices -- classical or quantum -- where the flow of light is similarly quantized and unidirectional, leading to enhanced performance and reduced footprint~\cite{raghu_analogs_2008, ozawa_topological_2019-1, price_roadmap_2022}.
+However, this endeavor currently faces a two-fold challenge.
+On the one-hand, breaking $\mathcal{T}$ through magneto-optical effects is technically challenging, particularly at optical or near-infrared frequencies where the Verdet constant of most materials is very small.
+Therefore, implementing $\mathcal{T}$-broken topological phases in these frequency bands has so far required either operating in a lasing regime~\cite{bahari_nonreciprocal_2017, klembt_exciton-polariton_2018} or mapping time onto spatial coordinates~\cite{kraus_topological_2012, rechtsman_photonic_2013}.
+On the other hand, $\mathcal{T}$-invariant photonic topological insulators, inspired by the spin-~\cite{hafezi_imaging_2013, wu_scheme_2015} and valley Hall effects~\cite{ma_all-si_2016, noh_observation_2018}, are easier to realize but are inherently prone to backscattering~\cite{rosiek_observation_2023}.
+Indeed, Kramers' degeneracy theorem which precludes the hybridization of counter-propagating electrons in $\mathcal{T}$-invariant topological matter doesn't apply to bosonic fields~\cite{lu_topological_2016}.